 Couples are then faced with a choice: dip into savings to pay for the procedure, or find a way to make payments over time.
 For couples with the savings the choice is fairly clear; the interest charges are often far higher than the investment earnings.
 For couples without savings a loan or payment plan may be the only option.

 Payment Plan Options

-Infertility treatment financing has become very difficult.
+Tubal ligation reversal financing has become very difficult.
 Many lenders have exited the business because of high default rates.
 Medical financing is more readily available at lower interest costs for cosmetic and dental procedures because the default rates have always been better, and are likely to remain better.
 Take a moment to understand why, and find the ideal tubal ligation reversal payment plan approach.